 The corporate world can be rewarding, toxic, and addictive.

-That’s not to say there wasn’t room for optimization in the Max OOP household.
+That’s not to say there wasn’t room for optimization for the Max Out of Pocket crew.
 To my surprise, there were several new and unique ideas out there I hadn’t thought about yet.
 Come to find out, some people were was ahead of me in the game.
 Max OOP is pretty competitive, so this just was not going to fly.

 I am interested in healthcare finance, early retirement, travel, taxes, sabbaticals, going back to work, interesting work, and establishing a healthcare resource in the personal finance space.
 I have also started a side project of buying medical office buildings that might one day help fund this little blog project.
 I love passive income.

 You may have gotten hit with an unexpected medical bill.
 You may be planning to have a baby.
 You may just be trying to understand your insurance.
 You may just want to take care of your patients without feeling trapped.

 You are in luck.
 I know the good and the bad of the healthcare financial system.

 All the careful planning in the world won’t always prepare you for navigating healthcare.
 I have been working in healthcare billing and finance for over 10 years, and I still don’t understand it all.
 So how can we expect the average consumer to understand it?

 We didn’t ask for this system, but that doesn’t mean we can’t make it work for us.
 I am hopeful that together we can push back a little.
 Who knows, maybe we will have some fun along the way.